ianjohngraham/ianjohngraham.github.io/_posts/publish/2015-02-24-sitecore-8-xdb-and-experience-profile-simplified.md

 categories: [Sitecore, Sitecore 8]
 tags: [xDB]
 ---
-So you've heard the buzz around Sitecore Experience xDB and MongoDB.
+<span class="dropcap">S</span>o you've heard the buzz around Sitecore Experience xDB and MongoDB.
 You may have seen some fancy demos with contact cards in the *Experience Profile* section, but just exactly how do you get all this up and running with your basic Sitecore 8 instance?

 Here's how in 6 steps: